-Many writers have a misconception that genre is something you "write in" - like a box.
-Nothing could be farther from the truth.
-Genre is the overall mood of a story, created through structural and storytelling elements and approaches.
+Many writers have a misconception that genre is something you "write in" -

 This mood isn't simply set at the beginning of the story and then continued through the conclusion.
 Rather, the elements of genre are sprinkled into the story, establishing an initial mood, and then developing it over the course of the entire story.